Cosmin Contra: Early career

 Contra made his Timișoara debut as a manager in September 2010, with a win against Sportul Studențesc București.
 Even though the team never lost a game under his guidance, he was sacked after 11 matches – six wins, five draws – because of a conflict with the club's owner.

 Contra returned to Spain in July 2012, being appointed at Segunda División B side Fuenlabrada.
-He started the campaign well and, after ten rounds, the team found themselves in a play-off position; however, after an offer from FC Petrolul Ploiești in his homeland arrived, he asked to be released from his contract.
+He started the campaign well and, after ten rounds, the team found themselves in a play-off position; however, after an offer from Petrolul Ploiești in his homeland arrived, he asked to be released from his contract.

 Petrolul

 Contra took over at Petrolul in October 2012, replacing Mircea Rednic.
-In his first season he reached the final of the Romanian Cup, defeating CFR Cluj 1–0; additionally, the club finished third in the domestic league, thus securing qualification to the Europa League after an 18-year-absence.
+In his first season he reached the final of the Cupa României, defeating CFR Cluj 1–0; additionally, the club finished third in the domestic league, thus securing qualification for the Europa League after an 18-year-absence.

 Petrolul managed to knock out Víkingur Gøta in the Europa League second qualifying round and Vitesse Arnhem in the third, but were eliminated in the play-offs by Swansea City after being bested 5–1 in Wales and winning 2–1 at home.

 Getafe

 On 10 March 2014, Contra returned to Getafe and the Spanish top flight after four years, replacing Luis García who was fired after a long run of bad results which led the team to only a point above the relegation zone, and without a league win since November.
 His first match in charge came four days later, a 3–3 home draw against Granada.
 They finally won a game on the penultimate day of the month, emerging victorious at Valencia 3–1.

-On 19 May 2014, Contra confirmed survival for the side after a 2–1 win away win over Rayo Vallecano.
+On 19 May 2014, Contra confirmed survival for the side after a 2–1 away win over Rayo Vallecano.